How to Celebrate in Denmark | Etiquette and Cultural Misunderstandings

 SNaps or akvavit | what to toast with at Danish Christmas lunch

 As a result, while akvavit tends to come from a short list of Nordic distilleries, you have a wide variety of snaps types, strengths and flavor profiles with many Danes making their own.
 Akvavit has a minimum required alcohol % over 37, though most are closer to 45%.
-Snaps varies but usually falls in the 30-45% range.
-One thing’s for certain, snaps is a fundamental part of the Danish julefrokost tradition and a must try.
+Snaps vary but usually fall in the 30-45% range.
+One thing’s for certain, snaps is a fundamental part of the Danish julefrokost tradition and a must-try.
 Skål!

 GLØGG EXTRACT INGREDIENTS: